 Today’s Girl Scout camp experiences offer amazing summer fun!
-Girls can choose sessions that include riding horses, zip lining, movie making, canoeing, swimming, training to be a camp counselor and more!!
+Girls can choose sessions that include riding horses, zip lining, canoeing, swimming, training to be a camp counselor, and more!!
 They share amazing experiences of building independence, learning to be leaders and having a great time in the outdoors with their friends.

 Girl Scout camp is a safe, fun, and affordable option for summer.
 Whether your Girl Scout is looking forward to another summer as a veteran camper or considering her first summer at Girl Scout camp, there is a lot of fun that awaits her at camp!
-Check out the 2014 Summer Camp Guide to choose the session that fits her best.
-Summer Camp registrations will be accepted beginning February 1, 2014.
+Check back soon for our 2016 Summer Camp Guide, for information on all summer camp sessions.

 Your Girl Scout can even invite her BFF; girls in grades K-12 can register for camp even if they don’t do other Girl Scout activities during the year!
 We want to help you make sure you and your daughter are ready for a summer camp adventure, it’s a big decision!
 Here is some information to help you decide if resident camp is a good fit for you and your daughter.

 Typical Day Schedule